nashv/Kaprekar/README.md

 The number 6174 is known as Kaprekar's constant after the Indian mathematician D. R. Kaprekar.
 This number is renowned for the following rule:

-1. Take any four-digit number, using at least two different digits (leading zeros are allowed).
+1. Take any four-digit number, where all digits are not the same (eg: not something like 4444).
 2. Arrange the digits in descending and then in ascending order to get two four-digit numbers, adding leading zeros if necessary.
 3. Subtract the smaller number from the bigger number.
 4. Go back to step 2 and repeat.